 These mothers were battling the societal barriers that come with poverty, socioeconomic marginalisation, and gender inequality.
 They were also doing everything they could to provide their child with an education and better future.
 They wanted to play an active role in supporting their child's schooling, and to provide that opportunity sustainably for more children going forward.

 From this dedication, the Haushala Cooperative was born.
 With its namesake being the Nepali word for encouragement, the cooperative set out to encourage women to build social and economic independence together.
 Based out of a small workspace on the founding family's rooftop, the cooperative began offering free knitting and sewing trainings to all women who were interested in learning a new skill, accessing a safe haven, and building a better tomorrow.
+We are an ethically-made brand in Nepal, pushing the ethical and sustainable fashion movement forward.

 The women at Haushala create beautiful hand-knitted and hand-sewn products, including customized orders.
 We sell our merchandise in person, on this website, and on Etsy, allowing us to reach customers around the world.